-I received my M.A. in Counseling Psychology from Santa Clara University and a B.S. in Psychology from Washington State University.
-I have been working with children, teens, couples and families in many different capacities since 2002 and am a member of the California Association of Marriage and Family Therapists.
+Beth Sorensen Agnew has an M.A. in Counseling Psychology from Santa Clara University and a B.S. in Psychology from Washington State University.
+She has been working with children, teens, couples and families in many different capacities since 2002.
+Beth is a member of the California Association of Marriage and Family Therapists.

 Beth completed her California Marriage and Family Therapy License in 2007 and her Professional Clinical Counselor License in 2013.
 Additional training includes completing the JFKU Eating Disorders Certificate Program in 2012, as well as the Postpartum Support International certificate training in 2019.

 She built the foundation of her training at the Bill Wilson Center, in Santa Clara.
 At the Bill Wilson Center, Beth ran groups for at-risk teens while also working with adult clients and families in the outpatient clinic.
 Part of Beth’s multi-faceted training also came from working as a Professional Foster Care Social Worker with FamiliesFirstInc., providing family and youth support within the context of foster care and social services.
 Beth was the Director of the Helping Hands program at Family Violence Counseling Associates.
 This experience included individual therapy for child witnesses of family violence and counseling for women affected by domestic violence.
 Beth also served an Intake Coordinator for Our Common Ground, Inc., a dual-diagnosis treatment program for at-risk youth.

 Over the years, Beth has also had the opportunity to serve her alma mater, Santa Clara University, as a Practicum Leader, as well as an Adjunct Lecturer in the Group Counseling class.

 Beth specializes in working with teens and adults.
 Her practice is an inclusive, open-minded and safe space for all clients.